cms-sw/cmssw/DQMServices/DQMGUI/README.md

 # Before running the following script add this file to scripts
 # directory and the parameter values will be taken from it
 # Bellow is the contents of the file.
+# VERY IMPORTANT: keep in mind that line 7 of paramcache is
+# a placeholder password to the Oracle database.
+When
+# building the package it has to be replaced with an actual
+# value that can be found here: fu-c2f11-11-01:/opt/fff/db.jsn
+# (the password field)
 vim paramcache

 # Check output to see where .rpm file was generated